Today Pico 4 was officially announced with some seriously impressive specs & features. Here’s how it compares to Meta’s Quest 2 – on paper at least:

 Pico 4 has a dedicated 5K RGB camera in the center for color passthrough.
 In our hands-on we noted there’s still distortion on nearby objects, and it doesn’t look anywhere near as clear as real life.
 But it’s still a noticeable improvement over the grainy black & white of Quest 2.

-Quest 2 pairs this with 6GB of RAM while Pico 4 has 8GB.
+Quest 2 pairs this with 6GB of RAM while Pico 4 pairs it with 8GB.

 Both Pico 4 and Quest 2 use their four corner fisheye cameras to track infrared (IR) LEDs under plastic geometry on their controllers.